piearisara/Dog-Breed-Prediction/README.md

 ### Step 2: Detect Dogs

-We utilize the ResNet-50 model pre-trained on the ImageNet dataset to detect if a dog is present in an image.
+We use the ResNet-50 model pre-trained to detect if a dog is present in an image.
 If a dog is detected, it will return `True`.

 ### Step 3: Create a CNN to Classify Dog Breeds

 We train a CNN from scratch to classify dog breeds.
-The architecture includes several convolutional and pooling layers followed by a fully connected softmax layer to classify the image into one of 133 dog breeds.
+The architecture includes basic building blocks of CNN to classify the image into one of 133 dog breeds.

 ### Step 4: Use Transfer Learning to Classify Dog Breeds

-To improve accuracy and reduce training time, we leverage transfer learning by using pre-trained models such as ResNet-50, VGG-16, and others.
-These models act as fixed feature extractors for the dog breed classification.
+To improve the generalization on limited data, we leverage encoder such as ResNet-50, VGG-16, and others.

 ### Step 5: Build and Test the Final Model

 The final model is built using transfer learning and achieves high accuracy on the dog breed classification task.
-We test this model on unseen dog images to evaluate its performance.
+We test this model on images to evaluate its performance.